 This is a great gold-rush-focused addition to a longer Alaska trip, or the starting point for other history-oriented travels throughout the state.

 Spend a day working a local creek for gold.
-Nome tour companies offer a variety of gold panning tours and experiences, and many can combine a day of gold panning with fishing for salmon or a visit to historical buildings and cabins from the early 1900s.
+Nome tour companies offer a variety of gold panning tours and experiences, and many can combine a day of gold-seeking with fishing or a visit to historical buildings and cabins from the early 1900s.
 To learn more about the gold rush that drove settlement in Nome, visit the city-owned Carrie M. McLain Memorial Museum on Front Street.
 This small museum is packed with artifacts and stories of the gold rush, Alaska Native culture and dog mushing, including the Iditarod Trail Sled Dog Race.
-Take a photo in front of the largest gold pan in the United States and the famous burled arch that marks the end of the Iditarod, both located in downtown Nome, or spend a few hours beachcombing along the coast where the Bering Sea meets the Seward Peninsula.
+Take a photo in front of the largest gold pan in the United States and the famous burled arch that marks the end of the Iditarod, both located in downtown Nome, or spend a few hours beach combing along the coast where the Bering Sea meets the Seward Peninsula.
 Some of the gold mining equipment you'll see sitting on the beach or moored in shallow waters is still in use.
-Catch the last evening flight back to Anchorage, where you’ll spend the night before taking a morning flight to Fairbanks.
+Enjoy one more night in your Nome hotel so you'll be well-rested for tomorrow's flight back to Anchorage, then home.